 - During the early Eocene, the superfamily Rhinocerotoidea diverged from other Perissodactyla.
 Fossils of extinct Perissodactyla mammal Hyrachyus eximus excavated in North America date back to that period.
 This ancestor was small and hornless that resembled a small horse or taper more than a rhino.

-- The superfamily Rhinocerotoidea is actually a group of three families; Hyracodontidae, Amynodontidae and Rhinocerotidae that evolved during the late Eocene.
+- The superfamily Rhinocerotoidea is a group of three families; Hyracodontidae, Amynodontidae, and Rhinocerotidae that evolved during the late Eocene.